 Through the EQUITy programme, led by Professors Penny Bee and Peter Bower, we want to improve the way psychological therapies are delivered by telephone and other remote means.

 We are working with patients and professionals to deliver training and support to improve outcomes for patients.

 The following case studies demonstrate the influence that our research has had on policy and practice, as well as outcomes for mental health patients.

 Our researchers have made a major impact in the area of detection and management of people with early psychosis.

 Studies led by Professor Alison Yung demonstrated the possibility of identifying people at high and imminent risk of developing a psychotic disorder such as schizophrenia.

-Research led by Professor Anthony Morrison includes the world's first clinical trial using only cognitive behavioural therapy (CBT) in the 'at risk mental state' (ARMS) group and the use of CBT in first episode psychosis.
+Research led by Professor Anthony Morrison includes the world's first clinical trial using only cognitive behavioural therapy (CBT) in the 'at risk mental state' (ARMS) group and the use of CBT in first-episode psychosis.

-This research has influenced policy and practice in the UK and abroad, including the establishment of early psychosis teams dedicated to early detection and treatment (50 in England alone).
+Together, this research has influenced policy and practice in the UK and abroad, including the establishment of early psychosis teams dedicated to early detection and treatment (50 in England alone).

 As a result, clinicians are now required to respond urgently to a first episode of psychosis, and the use of CBT in both ARMS and first-episode psychosis are recommendations.